AlphaTechnolog/dotfiles-old/README.md

 # dotfiles

-This is my dotfiles, now only have xmonad and xmobar configs, but in the future I will add configs for qtilewm, dwm, i3wm, bspwm, sxhkd, polybar spectrwm, tint2, dwmblocks and much more.
+This is my dotfiles, now only have xmonad, xmobar and qtile configs, but in the future I will add configs for dwm, i3wm, bspwm, sxhkd, polybar spectrwm, tint2, dwmblocks and much more.

 ## Screenshots